aery32/aery32-refguide/source/module_functions.rst

     twi_write_byte(0x04);
     twi_read_byte(&rd);

-Both functions return the number of written bytes.
+Both functions return the number of written or read bytes.
 So on error the return value would be 0 and on success 1.

 To read and write multiple bytes use ``twi_read/write_nbytes()``, like this